A Calculus for Scoped Effects & Handlers: Background Motivation

-Denotationally speaking, handler application can be seen as a fold over an abstract syntax tree, where operations are nodes in that tree, and handlers are the fold algebra.
+For those familiar with the category-theoretical backings of folds, handler application can be seen as a fold over an abstract syntax tree, where operations are nodes in that tree, and handlers are the fold algebra.
 The result type of the fold is the carrier of the algebra.